 Great achievements happen only if we are willing to abandon our safe zone.
-This is an everlasting truth which applies even in digital marketing, content creation and blogging.
+This is an everlasting truth that applies even in digital marketing, content creation and blogging.

 Be brave enough to open your heart and share the deepest corners of your existence.
 If you want to stand out, you must bear the test of authenticity.